Transigence/Beginning-Programming/readme.md

 There are different kinds of time an algoritm can run in and _big-O notation_ describes it.
 Look that up!

+>‟The art of programming is the art of organizing complexity, of mastering multitude and avoiding its bastard chaos.”
+— E. Dijkstra (in "Notes on Structured Programming")

 These are the kinds of things you will learn as you learn to program.
 There is much, much more.
 In fact, you can get a bachelor's degree in it.
 But these fundamentals are true everywhere and at all times.
 (A _functional_ programmer will be along shortly to correct me.)
 They are separate from the details of the language you are learning, and the namespaces and libraries that go with it.
 It is a separate discipline unto itself.
 In fact, this is principally what you're learning.
 Languages and tools come and go, but _information science_ is forever.

 ### Reading Documentation